ranguba/chupa-text-http-server/README.md

 text from local file, you can use `data` parameter.
 If you want to extract text from remote file, you can use `uri` parameter.

-If you use `data`, you must send `data` as `multipart/form-data`.
-You can specify `filename` and `content-type` of the data.
-It's helpful to choose correct decomposer.
+If you use `data`, you must send `data` as `multipart/form-data` or `application/x-www-form-urlencoded`.

+If you use `multipart/form-data`, you must specify `filename` of the data too.
+You can also specify `content-type` of the data too.

+If you use `application/x-www-form-urlencoded`, you must specify `mime_type` parameter too.
+It's MIME type of the data.

+Metadata are helpful to choose correct decomposer.
 Decomposer is a ChupaText module to extract text from the specific data.

 Here are optional parameters: